1987 World Touring Car Championship

-The 1987 World Touring Car Championship season was the inaugural World Touring Car Championship season.
+The 1987 World Touring Car Championship was the inaugural World Touring Car Championship.
 It commenced on 22 March 1987 and ended on 15 November after eleven races.
 The championship was open to Touring Cars complying with FIA Group A regulations.
-The Drivers title was won by Roberto Ravaglia in a BMW M3 and the Entrants title by Eggenberger Motorsport in a Ford Sierra Cosworth No 7.
+The Drivers title was won by Roberto Ravaglia in a BMW M3 and the Entrants title by Eggenberger Motorsport with the Ford Sierra Cosworth No 7.